 Risk factors for Acne may include:

 - Certain Medications: Certain medications may trigger Female Chest acne.
-Medicines that contain steroids are likely to trigger acne.
+Medicines that contain steroids may trigger acne.

 - Hormonal Changes: Hormonal changes may occur due to pregnancy and puberty.
 This may cause the glands to produce more oil which leads to an increase in Chest Acne.